How to Run a World Cup Bracket Pool at Work (2026 Guide)

 What if someone doesn't watch football?
 That's part of the fun.
 Random picks occasionally beat the experts โ the World Cup is unpredictable by nature.

 Can I run multiple pools?
 Yes.
-Create separate challenges for your office, your family, your friend group.
-Each gets its own leaderboard.
+Create separate bracket links โ and separate scoring spreadsheets โ for your office, your family, and your friend group.
+Keep the standings separate so the pools do not mix.

 When should I set this up?
 Now.
 The tournament starts June 11.
 People procrastinate โ give them at least two weeks to fill out their brackets.
 May 25 is a good "last call" reminder date.